daithimarkham/Fund-Project-2019/README.md

 Other interesting stats included, times.
 Dinner had 176 bills, while lunch only had 68.
 If you are a waiter, you want to be working on evening shift, as more tips are clearly generated.
 Males seemed to pay more bills at the weekend, when the dinner size was two.

-The last set of variables I found interesting was smokers.
+Another set of variables I found interesting was smokers.
 Male smokers tipped less @ 13.5 percent tip size vs total bill.
 While male non-smokers tipped 15.7%.
 Female non-smokers tipped 15.7% of total bill, while female smokers tipped the highest @ 16.3%.
-So clearly from the above, female smokers that generate the highest tip vs total bill.
-We also found out using a plot from Seaborn, that smokers vs non-smokers seemed to be very similar on a Saturday dinner time, could be down to alcohol, as Saturday tends to be the night out, which most people will have drinks.
-So again, female tippers who smoke on a Saturday night out, will prob generate most tips for waiting staff in this particular restaurant.
+So clearly from the above, female smokers generate the highest tip vs total bill.

+We also found out using a plot from Seaborn, that smokers vs non-smokers seemed to be very similar on a Saturday dinner time, could be down to alcohol, as Saturday tends to be the night out which quite a few people tend to have drinks, which could be related.
+Female tippers who smoke on a Saturday night out, will tip the highest, for waiting staff in this particular restaurant on a Saturday, dinner time.

+Also this data was recorded in the 90's, as demographics have changed over the previous few decades I'm sure the stats would be quite different now in terms of male vs female bill payers.
+The same could also be said for smoking which is banned in a considerable amount of countries.
+Overall, it was an excellent data-set for learning how to work with, and extract stats, how to chop and change data, and to visualize and plot data.